 This is a big hammer for the prosecutors.
 If they could potentially get 15 to life, for example, or 25 to life, then the person is potentially looking at never coming out of prison again.

-Then when they sit down and negotiate with that person and make them an offer to settle the case, if it's not a life offer, the person has to seriously consider it because of the potential downside of going to trial and losing.
+Then, when they sit down and negotiate with that person and make them an offer to settle the case, if it's not a life offer, the person has to seriously consider it because of the potential downside of going to trial and losing.

-Impact on Victim and Defendant's Criminal Record
+Impact on the Victim and Defendant's Criminal Record

 Mandatory Sex Offender Registration